We should know. We already went to Venice 4 times and explored the city and area.

 Find more details on a traditional shared Gondola experience here.

 Car and Parking: You cannot enter Venice by car.
 Thus, it is a floating city with endless canals.
 If you come to Venice by car, you can park outside the city, near the train station.
-Moreover, there is plenty of paid parking options.
+There is plenty of paid parking options outside the city.

 What to see in Venice?
 A very good question!